 The Herbalist path teaches students how to work with herbal medicine in the human body as well as the basics of herbal medicine-making.
 In this path, students learn how the body functions and how herbs act within our bodies.
 Students create their own materia medica, a personal record of their knowledge of each of the many herbs about which they learn, and they also learn how to grow, harvest, prepare, and safely use these herbs.
 After students have completed their classwork, they partake in an herbal clinic run by the WV Herbal Medics chapter, or they develop, with their mentors, their own herbalism final project to complete the path.

 Additionally, there is a Lobos trail.
-Trails are not part of our main paths, but they are other tracks for students to pursue.
-The Lobos trail is our teaching track, where we guide our older students and new teachers to become fully-trained Mountain SOL teachers.
+Trails are not part of our main paths, but they are other avenues for students to pursue.
+The Lobos trail is our teacher training program, where we guide our older students and new teachers to become fully-trained Mountain SOL teachers.
 This includes time spent shadowing teachers, serving as a teacher’s apprentice, and interning, all of which is laid out as organized and defined expectations of progression.
 In addition to learning the teaching values and methods of Mountain SOL, all Lobos are required to be certified in Wilderness First Aid.